Video: FBD Insurance accused of 'ripping off' livestock marts

 Settling claims

-From speaking to most of the marts throughout the country, every mart manager will say the same thing – claims are being settled that should not be settled; that is a major problem.
+From speaking to most of the marts throughout the country, every mart manager will say the same thing, that ‘claims are being settled that should not be settled’ – that is a major problem.